2022/2023 enrollment IS NOW CLOSED

 Kerrington and Kensley presented and won an award for their Beauty Bar business at the Howard County Children’s Business Fair on May 21, 2022.

-M.O.R.E of Baltimore Homeschool students/parents should apply to their local Children’s Business Fair in their area.
+M.O.R.E of Baltimore Homeschool students/parents are encouraged to apply to the Children’s Business Fair in their area.
 As new events are scheduled, we’ll add info here.

 This website uses cookies.